Elie Gharib MD

-As Program Director, Dr. Nanjundappa hopes to succeed in training fellows to perform at the highest level in the field of interventional cardiology, including the development of clinical judgment in selecting patients and the performance of interventional procedures with skill and expertise.
+As Program Director, Dr. Gharib hopes to successfully train fellows to perform at the highest level in the field of interventional cardiology, including the development of advanced clinical judgment and the performance of interventional procedures with skill and expertise.

 Alicia Pekar, MS

 Alicia is a West Virginia native who graduated from Marshall University with a B.S. in Chemistry and an M.S. in Healthcare Administration.
 She previously worked as a clinical research coordinator with the CAMC Clinical Trials Center for over 10 years.
 During that time, she worked with various CAMC physicians and departments to coordinate numerous drug, device, and observational research studies in areas such as cardiology, electrophysiology, urology, pulmonology, pediatrics, and internal medicine.
 In 2020, she transitioned to a career in Graduate Medical Education.
 Alicia currently serves as the Program Coordinator for the Cardiovascular Disease and Interventional Cardiology Fellowship programs.

 Alicia enjoys outdoor activities, swimming, reading, concerts, and road trips/travel.